ballerina-platform/module-ballerina-serdes/docs/spec/spec.md

 This specification elaborates on functionalities provided by the SerDes library and how the SerDes library maps the Ballerina anydata to a protocol buffer type.

 ## 2. Schema
 `Schema` object defines the API to perform serialization and deserialization of Ballerina anydata.
-One can include this `Schema` object in a class and implement their serialization and deserialization logic.
+You can include this `Schema` object in a class and implement your serialization and deserialization logic.
 The `Schema` object definition is as follows.

 ```ballerina
 public type Schema object {